CodehanceHQ/Tutorials/rails/15 - OTP request Mutation.md

   }
 }

-# Now we have response! and data is stored in our postgres database.
+# Now we have response! and data is stored in our postgres database and we also
+# send email to the user with an OTP.
 ```